Faith on the Wrong Side of the Jordan

 But we aren’t there yet, and life is hard.
 So what about right here right now?
 Amazingly, the everlasting God decrees that our actions in this time-bound universe have eternal significance: Establish the work of our hands for us—yes, establish the work of our hands.
 Notice the plural—our hands.

 Those works that God establishes are especially those that God’s people accomplish together.
 “It has been worth facing the unwelcome facts of time, wrath, and death, to have been moved to such a prayer and such assurance.”
-May we so trust Christ and or him together this year, with strong confidence in his presence with us, whatever our circumstances.
+May we so trust Christ and labor for him together this year, with strong confidence in his presence with us, whatever our circumstances.

 Blessings to you, and Happy New Year!